asralov/CSC-345-Group-Project/README.md

 ## Simulation
-To simulate the project, you can run the following command in the terminal.
+To simulate the project, run the following command in the terminal in the root directory.

 In macOS or Linux:
 ```shell